KylePep/saiyanClicker/readme.md

 © CodeWorks® LLC, 2021.
 Unauthorized use and/or duplication of this material without express and written permission from CodeWorks, LLC is strictly prohibited.

 <img src="https://bcw.blob.core.windows.net/public/img/7815839041305055" width="125">

+## End Point

+* * MVP
+  - Fail State for each character and for the game.
+  - Win State for for defeating Raditz.

+* * IDEAL
+  - Unlock vegeta by defeating Raditz once
+  - Solve Attack effect Colors
+  - Team composition before entering battle with Raditz